The Horns of Consecration at Knossos

 The horns of consecration are the sacred stone bull’s horns that crowned the palace of Knossos, a key symbol of Minoan religion.
 Plan tickets and tours through My Greece Tours.

 These sacred horns are one of the defining symbols of the Palace of Knossos.
-The sections below cover what they are, their religious meaning, where they appear, the famous reconstructed horns and how to see them.
+The sections below cover what they are, their religious meaning, where they appear, the reconstructed horns at the site, whether they are original, and why they matter.

 Powered by GetYourGuide